top of page

 About Me

-If you can't find me, I am probably out in the woods!
+If you can't find me, I am probably out in the woods or on a burn!
 I grew up in the beautiful state of Alabama, where as a Girl Scout I loved going on camping trips and trying to identify every animal we saw.
 That curiosity and love of wildlife continued throughout my life, and I found myself driven to pursue a career in the natural resources.
-I started my career at Auburn University, and I am now at Oklahoma State University to continue my education.
+I started my career at Auburn University, and I continued my education at Oklahoma State University.
+Now, I work as an Extension Associate in Wildland and Prescribed Fire at North Carolina State University.
 I look forward to continuing to explore and learn about the outdoor environment around me and how we can best protect it.

 Education

 My natural resources career started at Auburn University, where I received my Bachelor's of Science in Wildlife Ecology and Management with a minor in Spanish.
-Currently, I am a graduate research assistant pursuing my master's of science in Natural Resource Ecology and Management with the Chitwood Lab at Oklahoma State University.
-My master's research is studying ungulate interactions and their response to human recreation in southwest Montana.
+I also received my master's of science in Natural Resource Ecology and Management with the Chitwood Lab at Oklahoma State University.
+My master's research focused on studying ungulate interactions and their response to human recreation in southwest Montana.

 Career Goals